psx95/learning-go/concurrency/concurrency-patterns.md

     }
 }
 ```
-*The buffered channel prvents a resource leak in case the consumer of the above function has not created a valid reciever for the error channel.
+*The buffered channel prevents a resource leak in case the consumer of the above function has not created a valid receiver for the error channel.
-With buffered channels, even if the user does not create a valid reciever to drain the channel, the garbage collecter will clean up channel along with any messages stored in its buffer.*
+With buffered channels, even if the user does not create a valid receiver to drain the channel, the garbage collector will clean up channel along with any messages stored in its buffer.*

 >NOTE: It could be said that the same case can happen if the user does not create a valid receiver for the out channel, but it is assumed that this would not be the case since it is primarily the way to retrieve the output from this function.

 #### Encapsulating goroutines
 This pattern helps guard concurrent Go programs against panics caused by `nil` channels.
 Sending a message to a nil channel causes a Go program to panic.

-We can obviously perform a nil check on a channel before sending a messsage into it, but an alternative to this is encapsulating the goroutine in a syncronous function itself.
-The syncronous function is responsible for creating the required output channels.
+We can obviously perform a nil check on a channel before sending a message into it, but an alternative to this is encapsulating the goroutine in a synchronous function itself.
+The synchronous function is responsible for creating the required output channels.
 The following example demonstrates this -

 ```go
 // The following snippet is the same example as used above.